Faint blue galaxy: Previously overlooked

-Although some had been previously photographed as faint smudges in sky surveys, they were first noticed in the 1970s, and posed a problem for the then-current theories of galaxy formation.

-FBGs tend to found in the peripheries of galaxy clusters, and as remote satellites of large galaxies, and appear to be a now-finished stage of galactic growth.

-Any galaxy might appear faint because it is small, or instead because it is far away.
+Although some had been previously photographed as faint smudges in sky surveys, they were first noticed in the 1970s, posing a problem for then-current theories of galaxy formation.
+FBGs tend to be found in the peripheries of galaxy clusters and as remote satellites of large galaxies, and appear to be a now-finished stage of galactic growth.
+Any galaxy might appear faint because it is small or because it is far away.
 Neither explanation, nor any combination, matched the initial FBG observations.

 The first faint blue galaxy problem

 The faint blue galaxy (FBG) problem in astrophysics first arose with observations starting in 1978 that there were more galaxies with a bolometric magnitude > 22 than then-current theory predicted.

 The distribution of these galaxies has since been found to be consistent with models of cosmic inflation, measurements of the cosmic microwave background, and a nonzero cosmological constant; that is, with the existence of the now-accepted dark energy.
 It thus serves as a confirmation of supernova observations requiring dark energy.

 The second faint blue galaxy problem

 A second problem arose in 1988, with even deeper observations showing a much greater excess of faint galaxies.

 These are now interpreted as dwarf galaxies experiencing large bursts of stellar formation, resulting in blue light from young, massive stars.
 Thus FBGs are extremely bright for their size and distance.